sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

 <div style="display: flex; justify-content: center;">
   {% twitter https://x.com/CNLiberalism/status/1525672295775223808 %}
 </div>

+TODO: add description of why the tweet is good example.

 ### Did We Really Collect Narratives?
 To confirm the presence of narratives within our Twitter dataset, we conducted an analysis using RELATIO <d-cite key="ash2021relatio"></d-cite>, a tool designed to "capture political and economic narratives" by mapping relationships and interactions among entities within a corpus.
 Upon processing our dataset with RELATIO, we obtained "narrative statements" (as defined in their paper) and visualized their temporal distribution: